tdxlabs/fondo/README.md

 ## Community

-We have a [mailing list][1] and welcome community involvement of all kinds, including suggestions, criticisms, ideas, and encouragement.
+We have a [mailing list][ml] and welcome community involvement of all kinds, including suggestions, criticisms, ideas, and encouragement.
 We have a starting vision for the specification, including a focus on certain key problems that Fondo will solve.
 We want to transform how people address data;